xor-max/GANG-Nuker/README.md

-When opening the .exe file it doesn't do anything when opening it? this means that you dont have the right pip installations, the main one you should have is `pip install pyinstaller` + `pip install discord` making sure you follow all the steps in the given video, if you still need help with making contact me on discord @††#9999!
+When opening the .exe file it doesn't do anything when opening it? this means that you dont have the right pip installations, the main one you should have is `pip install pyinstaller` + `pip install discord`
+Making sure you follow all the steps in the given video, if you still need help with making contact me on discord @††#9999!

 ### [1] Joiner not working (How To Fix!)